LiamDev06/NMSAdvanced/README.md

   - Pathfinder goal wrapper class to give obfustaced methods nice-understandable names
   - `PathfinderGoalGamePet` - custom pathfinder goal that makes an entity navigate to a player (its owner) to create a pet-like feeling
 - Pets
-  - `Friendly Wolf` - custom wolf pet that turns any wolf into a player pet upon clicked and applying a custom pathfinder goal
+  - `Friendly Wolf` - custom wolf pet that turns any wolf into a player pet and applies a custom pathfinder goal upon clicked